openshift/microshift/test/README.md

 the VMs themselves.

-The `prepare_kickstart` function takes as input the VM name, kickstart template file relative to the `kickstart-templates` directory, and the initial edge image to boot.
+The `prepare_kickstart` function takes as input the VM name, kickstart template file relative to the `./test/kickstart-templates` directory, and the initial edge image to boot.
 It produces a unique kickstart file _for that VM_ in the `${SCENARIO_INFO_DIR}` directory.
 Use the function multiple times to create kickstart files for additional VMs.